tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 * `夢海鼠` is only in `日本国語大辞典`.
 * `禿同` is only in `実用日本語表現辞典`.

-Though you might think that using every dictionary in Yomichan is a good idea and load up all of them, I would advise you not to do so.
+Though you might think that using every dictionary in Rikaitan is a good idea and load up all of them, I would advise you not to do so.
 Sometimes the word that you're trying to look up isn't the one that comes up first in the dictionary.
 If you want to find it you have to scroll down, and if you have many dictionaries imported this is going to be pretty annoying.

-Each installed dictionary file causes Yomichan's database to expand significantly and take up to several GiB of disk space.
+Each installed dictionary file causes Rikaitan's database to expand significantly and take up to several GiB of disk space.

-So what I recommend you to do instead is to have as few dictionaries as possible and use Qolibri whenever there's a word that you can't find in Yomichan.
+So what I recommend you to do instead is to have as few dictionaries as possible and use Qolibri whenever there's a word that you can't find in Rikaitan.

 ### Custom CSS for images

 If you want to use `デジタル大辞泉` or `旺文社国語辞典`, images may render incorrectly unless you append the following rules to your Popup CSS.
-If this happens, go to Yomichan settings > "Appearance" > "Configure custom CSS...".
+If this happens, go to Rikaitan settings > "Appearance" > "Configure custom CSS...".

 <details>
 <summary>Popup CSS for images</summary>